Discover Northern Ireland

-You will have exciting opportunities to travel to other parts of the UK, Europe or further afield during your university vacations or after you finish your studies.
-Here is some advice to make the most of your trip.
+You will have exciting opportunities to travel to other parts of the UK, Europe or further afield during your university vacations.

 Before making any travel plans we recommend you consider the advice being given by the UK Government and the Foreign and Commonwealth Office about ongoing travel restrictions.

 Ten amazing places to visit in Northern Ireland

 There is so much to discover right on your doorstep when you're studying at Ulster!
 We've put together some helpful guides to give you ideas of what should be on your must-see list and a useful map so you know exactly how to plan your sightseeing trips.

 Here you will find a map of Northern Ireland's visitor attractions.